Kevinpgalligan/KevingalWebsite/pages/blog/lovetris.md

 title: "LOVETRIS: an AI for HATETRIS, the ridiculously hard version of Tetris"
 date: 2020-04-17
-Description: Greedy search, beam search, Monte Carlo tree search.
+Description: Greedy search, Monte Carlo tree search.
-draft: yes

 [HATETRIS](https://qntm.org/hatetris) is a version of Tetris where you are given the worst piece every time.
 Here's a short clip of it in action.